decentraland/old-documentation/_posts/api-reference/2018-06-21-entity-interfaces.md

 ```

+> Note: Keep in mind that all models and their textures must be within the parameters of the [scene limitations](../../building-scenes/scene-limitations/index.html).

 ## Base Entity

 The `BaseEntity` interface is the most flexible of all, as it comes with no predefined components and lets you set values for any of the possible components.